abpframework/abp/docs/en/release-info/migration-guides/abp-4-0.md

 ## Open-Source (Framework)

-If you are using the one of the open-source startup templates, then you can check the following sections to apply the related breaking changes:
+If you are using one of the open-source startup templates, then you can check the following sections to apply the related breaking changes:

 ### Overall